bids-standard/bids-specification/src/appendices/cross-modality-correspondence.md

 ## MRS-MRI correspondence

-It is typical to acquire high-resolution 3D anatomical MR images alongside MRS data for voxel/slab placement, co-registration, and partial volume tissue correction of metabolite concentrations.
+It is typical to acquire high-resolution 3D anatomical MR images alongside MRS data for voxel/slab placement, co-registration, and partial-volume tissue correction of metabolite concentrations.
 To avoid incorrectly matching an MRS dataset with a corresponding anatomical MR image, it is RECOMMENDED that the field `AnatomicalImage` be included in the MRS sidecar JSON files.